wayneluke/vB5-Documentation/release_notes/vBulletin 5.7.0.md

 # vBulletin 5.7.0 Changes and Updates

-A preview release of vBulletin 5.7.0 is available for download.
-Preview releases are to be used for testing purposes only.
+vBulletin 5.7.0 is available for download.

 ## Front End Changes